Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 REPLACE-ME-TENANTID you can find by running ```az account show``` in the homeTenantId property.

-Next we need to create an App registration in Azure AD.
-This is a way to tell Azure AD, that this Web App is allowed to authenticate users in the directory and that it can do so only using specific urls.
+Next, create an App registration in Azure AD.
+An App registration is a way to tell Azure AD, that this Web App is allowed to authenticate users in the directory and that it can do so only using specific urls.
 Display name can be anything.
 The reply-url is your base url combined with a special callback path: https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback

 ```bash
 az ad app create --display-name securewebapp2021 --reply-urls https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback